Austin Riley Player Props: Braves vs. Twins

-The Atlanta Braves, including Austin Riley (batting .286 in his past 10 games, with a double, two home runs, five walks and six RBI), take on starting pitcher Joe Ryan and the Minnesota Twins at Truist Park, Tuesday at 7:20 PM ET.
+The Atlanta Braves, including Austin Riley (.438 on-base percentage in past 10 games, 98 points above season-long percentage), battle starter Kenta Maeda and the Minnesota Twins at Truist Park, Wednesday at 12:20 PM ET.

+He strung together two hits (going 2-for-3 with a home run and two RBI) in his most recent game against the Twins.

 Austin Riley Game Info & Props vs. the Twins